mue76/nd013-c1-vision-starter/README.md

 In this project, I will apply the skills to create a convolutional neural network to detect and classify objects using data from Waymo.

 ### Set up
+I have used Tesla P100 in Google Colaboratory

 Install Tensorflow Object Detection API
 - https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tensorflow-object-detection-api-installation